dgant/PurpleWave/readme.md

 Say hi!
 Post an issue here on Github or email dsgant at gmail

 ## License
 PurpleWave is published under the MIT License.
-Make PurpleWave your own!
+I encourage you to use PurpleWave as a starting point for your own creation!